All Episodes

 We want their money, you know.

-They have very good locations.
+They have their very good locations.

 I'm not surprised.

-Uh, one hundred days ago this week, we inherited the wreckage of four years of economic disaster under the previous administration.
+100 days ago this week, we inherited the wreckage of four years of economic disaster under the previous administration.

 It was an economic disaster.

-It was a disaster at the border, like nobody had ever seen before.
+It was a disaster at the border like nobody had ever seen before.

-And uh, you probably see we've closed up the border 99.999%.
+And you probably see we've closed up the border 99.999%, meaning three people got in.

 Three.

-As opposed to hundreds of thousands of people coming in on a monthly basis, millions of people, actually.
+As opposed to hundreds of thousands of people coming in on a monthly basis, millions of people actually.

 The periods where we had millions and millions of people pouring in on a monthly basis.